 You will need to get a visa for Malaysia before you visit there.
 The visa process takes around 2 weeks.
 You could apply for the visa online or by sending in all the required documents to the visa centre.

-You will need few lists of documents and enclosures for visa stamping processes.
+You will need a few lists of documents and enclosures for visa stamping processes.
 These include your original passport and visa application form.
 Your passport should be valid for 6 months from the date of arrival in Malaysia.
 The covering letter should mention details of the travel and photographs as per standard visa requirements.
 You will need to produce confirmed Air tickets and hotel bookings.
 And your original saving bank statements of last 3 months updated with bank seal & sign on all pages.
-The account statement should show a balance more than INR 30,000 per person.
+The account statement should show a balance of more than INR 30,000 per person.
 Your tourist visa will be valid for 30 days.

-The Malaysia tourist visa fee is around USD 45.7, this includes a visa fee component of USD 25 and service fee of USD 20.7
+The Malaysia tourist visa fee is around USD 45.7, this includes a visa fee component of USD 25 and a service fee of USD 20.7

 Further read: Things to know before travelling to Bali